dsolstad/walkthrough-try2hack.nl/level12.md

 # 2011.11.06 20:27:44 CET
 ```

-We don't need to find the username actually, but I'll show you at the end.
+The first three digits of the password, creates the rest of the password.
+So basicaly you create your own password.

-I wrote this Javascript to get the valid passwords (Yes, plural):
+I wrote this JavaScript to get the valid passwords:
 ```Javascript
 var i = 0;
 while(i <= 999) {